syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

 4. Shut everything down.
 5. Turn off sink
     * Refill freshwater tank if needed; empty wastewater tank if needed.
 6. Re-check inventory.
-Electrodes, informed consent forms, and wipes.
+Electrodes, informed consent forms, compensation receipt forms, compensation tracking forms, supply of 10 bills, and wipes.
-    * When getting remotely low on anything, notify Professor Settle ASAP so that it can be restocked in time.
+    * When getting remotely low on anything, notify Professor Settle and John ASAP so that it can be restocked in time.
 7. Wipe down headphones, laptop, mouse, bell, and other surfaces.